A New Humanity

 racially select people walking the earth, being obedient

 God’s ultimate plan is to reverse the tragedy of Eden by creating a new humanity from the Last Adam.
-Just as Adam was the head of the humanity created through him, so Christ, the Last Adam, would be the head of a new humanity created in Him.
-Paul tells us,

 By setting aside in his flesh the law with its commands and regulations.
 His purpose was to create in himself one new humanity out of the two, thus making peace [Eph 2:15 NIV]

 In Christ Jesus, whether one is circumcised (a Jew) or uncircumcised (a Gentile), carries no significance.
 The only thing which has the power to make progress in Christ is a new creature.
-This new creature (or creation) is that which has been born from above.
+This new creature (or creation) is that which has been born from above (or, again).
 These new creatures in Christ, comprise the Israel of God, i.e., the new humanity, His Ekklesia, with Christ as its Head.

 Earthly distinctions have no recognized standing.
 Paul clearly states that in Christ,